 An occupied territory of released, silky-soft and open-skirted, loving creative play and honest work.

-If there were anybody else around, he’d torture you with a William Hague—or Harold Wilson—impression – Tibetan overtone sounds of gurgly gravitas and languid, expansive gestures completing the picture of a young grandfather surrounded by scampering tweens, patting them on the head.
+If there were anybody else around, he’d torture you with a William Hague—or Harold Wilson—impression.
+You’d be transported to a northern retreat resonating with Tibetan overtone sounds – the gurgly gravitas and expansive gestures completing the pastoral picture of a young grandfather surrounded by scampering tweens, patting them on the head.

 An overalled over-man who rotely slapped and shelved everybody else with the sticky barcode of consumer drone unable to cope with imperfection, as a sucker for the air-brushed and the made-over, the fashionable, the gimmick or—in the gastronomically-challenged British Sixties and Seventies, in a house lucky enough to have a wonderful cook and her kitchen garden with a rich variety of greens under plastic netting, who understood nutrition, had great skill and tireless enthusiasm for fresh, Mediterranean food and homemade soups, and quince and medlar, marmalade, and damson jams in recycled jam jars complete with skins and stones, tomato chutneys red and green, and fruit liqueurs made with eau de vie—with the epithet of dog’s palate; grotty little tykes stripped bare of any buds for to appreciate the simple pleasures and superiorities of the unadulterated, un-processed, diverse and authentic fruits of the earth.

-Like two saccharine stirred into his tea and coffee with a pinging, duplet flourish on the rim of the spode, floral-patterned porcelain.
+Like two saccharine stirred into tea or coffee with a pinging, duplet flourish on the rim of the spode, floral-patterned porcelain.